Tofunmi-Gloria/HNG12-STG0/README.md

-# Project Name: My Express API
+# Project Name:HNG 12 STAGE 0 Task

 ## Description
 This project is a simple RESTful API built using **Node.js** and **Express**.
 The API exposes endpoints that return essential information such as the current date and time, email, and GitHub URL associated with the project.